-Santa Fe Indigenous Peoples Day CelebrationSaturday October 6 - Monday, October 8, 2018 – Downtown Santa Fe Historic Plaza
+Santa Fe Indigenous Peoples Day Weekend CelebrationSaturday, October 12 - Monday, October 14, 2019 – Downtown Santa Fe Historic Plaza

-Join in for a Celebration of Culture and Communityǃ
+Join Us for a Three-Day Celebration of Culture and Communityǃ

 In 2016, the Governing Body of the City of Santa Fe passed an historic resolution to establish the second Monday of October annually as Indigenous Peoples Day.
 Santa Fe is deeply proud to embrace its rich cultural diversity and the prolific and profound contributions that its first peoples brought and continue to bring to the City.
 Visitors from all over the world come to “The City Different” to experience authentic Native American art and culture throughout the year.
 On Santa Fe Indigenous Peoples Day, we reserve the day to remember, honor and uphold our valued Native American neighbors from the 23 Tribes, Nations and Pueblos in New Mexico, our urban Indian citizens and all of the wonderful Native American arts, culture and educational institutions that give Santa Fe such a strong sense of place and make it one of the most popular travel destinations in the world.